What are NFT Domains? An In-Depth Guide for Beginners

 Thus to tackle such issues and more, the NFT Domains come into play.

 Much like real-world Domains the Domains on the Blockchain act similarly except they are open-sourced and preserved forever on the Blockchain.
-These Domains are provided by a service called Domain Name Service (DNS).
+These domains are given by a service known as the Domain Name Service (DNS).

 The function of a DNS is simple.
 It is to extract the easy-to-read URLs (for people) and convert them into machine languages for readability on other devices and specific interactions.